You can find Part I of the series here

-As I discussed in the first part of this series, in the novel we are introduced immediately to the word ‘dæmon’ and only gradually filled in on what to think when we hear that word.
+As I discussed in the first part of this series, in the novel we are introduced immediately to the word ‘dæmon’ and only gradually filled in on what exactly to think when we hear that word.
 The dæmon we meet first and by whom we learn our first information by is the protagonist’s, Lyra’s Pantalaimon.
-For a paragraph or two we have the word dæmon and no visual except the sense of a moving, companion, belonging-to-Lyra presence.
+For a paragraph or two we have the word dæmon and no visual except the vague sense of a moving, companion, belonging-to-Lyra presence.

 Then we get an image: this fellow Pantalaimon is “currently in the form of a moth”.